Eligibility for Direct Loan

 In the case of first-year first time borrower, there is a 30 day window prior to disbursing funds, but may be waive if the schools cohort default rate meets the waiver requirement.

-Merryfield School of Pet Grooming is an attendance taking institution that offers training in clock-hours.
+Merryfield Academy is an attendance taking institution that offers training in clock-hours.
 For the purpose of financial aid, Merryfield is defined as a Clock hour school.
 For the purpose of awarding the Borrower Based Academic Year is used, which is defined as a minimum of 600 Clock Hours and 40 weeks of instructional time.

 Loan Origination Checklist

 For all Stafford and PLUS loan borrowers, Merryfield first confirms that everyone meets the definition of eligible borrower, which includes: